QuickBooks

 What Employers Need to Know About Claiming the Small Business Health Care Tax Credit

-posted Oct 1, 2011 8:50 AM by Janett Traynor
+posted Oct 1, 2011, 8:50 AM by Unknown user

 Many small employers that pay at least half of the premiums for employee health insurance coverage under a qualifying arrangement may be eligible for the small business health care tax credit.
 This credit can enable small businesses and small tax-exempt organizations to offer health insurance coverage for the first time.
 It also helps those already offering health insurance coverage to maintain the coverage they already have.
 The credit is specifically targeted to help small businesses and tax-exempt organizations that primarily employ 25 or fewer workers with average income of $50,000 or less.